 Two RCTs assessed the effectiveness of prophylactic coronary revascularisation in non-cardiac surgery (McFalls 2004, Poldermnas 2007).
 One of them, the CARP trial (CARP: Coronary Artery Revascularization Prophylaxis), randomised 510 patients to coronary revascularisation surgery or to a group not receiving surgical treatment (follow-up lasting 2.7 years) in patients undergoing vascular surgery (abdominal aortic aneurysm or severe claudication).
-Patients were eligible for the study if they presented at least one coronary artery with over 70% stenosis subject to revascularisation.
+Patients were eligible for the study if they presented at least one coro-Whary artery with over 70% stenosis subject to revascularisation.
 No longterm significant differences were observed for the mortality variable (137 events; RR 0.98, 95% CI: 0.70 to 1.37).
 A pilot RCT in patients undergoing vascular surgery who had extensive cardiac ischæmia showed similar results for the compound variable made up of death and acute myocardial infarction (38 events; HR 1.4; 95% CI: 0.7 to 2.8).

 High quality In patients undergoing non-cardiac surgery, beta-blockers reduce the risk of myocardial infarction, but increase the risk of disabling ictus, hypotension, and serious bradycardia (POISE 2008, Bangalore 2008).
 Moderate quality In patients undergoing vascular surgery, alpha-2 agonists showed a reduction in the risk of death and of myocardial infarction.
 In the case of non-vascular surgery and non-cardiac surgery, that effect was not observed.
-Similarly, there was no observed increase in the risk of hypotension (Wijeysundera 2003).
-Moderate quality Acetylsalicylic acid (ASA) showed contradictory results with respect to the prevention of experiencing cardiovascular events in patients undergoing non-cardiac surgery.
+Similarly, there was no observed increase in the risk of hypotension (Wijeysundera 2003). odatino Moderate quality Acetylsalicylic acid (ASA) showed contradictory results with respect to the prevention of experiencing cardiovascular events in patients undergoing non-cardiac surgery.
 The use of ASA in those patients is associated with a risk of bleeding (PEP 2000).
-High quality In the case of patients at high risk of atherosclerosis, outside the surgical environment, acetylsalicylic acid reduces the risk of AMI, ictus, and vascular mortality.
-Low dosages (75-150 mg/day) are as effective as, and less gastroerosive than, higher dosages (BMJ 2002).
-Moderate quality In patients undergoing non-cardiac surgery, calcium antagonists reduce cardiac ischæmia, but did not show that they reduced the risk of experiencing acute myocardial infarction or death (Wijeysundera 2003).
-Statins reduce the risk of death and of coronary syndromes in patients undergoing high-risk surgery.
-Moderate quality There is insufficient information on when to start treatment with statins, or for how long to maintain it, in patients undergoing non-cardiac surgery.
+D. / High quality In the case of patients at high risk of atherosclerosis, outside the surgical environment, acetylsalicylic acid reduces the risk of AMI, ictus, and vascular mortality.
+Low dosages (75-150 mg/day) are as effective as and less gastroerosive than, higher dosages (BMJ 2002). - Moderate quality In patients undergoing non-cardiac surgery, calcium antagonists reduce cardiac ischæmia, but did not show that they reduced the risk of experiencing acute myocardial infarction or death (Wijeysundera 2003).
+Moderate quality Statins reduce the risk of death and of coronary syndromes in patients undergoing high-risk surgery.
+There is insufficient information on when to start treatment with statins, or for how long to maintain it, in patients undergoing non-cardiac surgery.
 Likewise, there is no information on the dosage, type of statins, LDL target figures, or indications for their use (Kapoor 2006).
-Moderate quality For now, coronary revascularisation has not been found to be effective in patients undergoing non-cardiac (vascular) surgery, with respect to reducing cardiovascular morbimortality (McFalls 2004, Poldermnas 2007).
+Moderate quality For now, coronary revascularisation has not been found to be effective in patients undergoing non-cardiac (vascular) surgery, with respect to reducing cardiovascular porbimortality (McFalls 2004, Poldermnas 2007).

-Weak In patients undergoing surgery who need treatment with statins for medical reasons and regardless of the type of surgery, assess the pre-operative use of statins, e.g. patients with a high vascular risk, coronary disease, or high levels of LDL-cholesterol.
-Weak In patients who meet the criteria for treatment with statins, whether for primary or secondary prevention, use the peri-operative period to introduce the treatment.
-Strong In patients undergoing non-cardiac surgery, it is recommended not to use beta- blockers on a routine basis to prevent cardiovascular episodes.
+cardiovascular morbimortality (McFalls 2004, Poldermnas 2007).
+Recommendations Weak reasons and regardless of the type of surgery, assess the pre-operative u In patients undergoing surgery who need treatment with statins for medical reasons and regardless of the type of surgery, assess the pre-operative use of statins, e.g. patients with a high vascular risk, coronary disease, or high levels of LDL-cholesterol.
+Weak primary or secondary prevention Weak primary or secondary prevention the treatment.
+In patients undergoing non-car In patients who meet the criteria for treatment with statins, whether for primary or secondary prevention, use the peri-operative period to introduce the treatment.
+In patients undergoing non-cardiac surgery, it is recommended not to use beta- blockers on a routine basis to prevent cardiovascular episodes.
 Weak In patients undergoing non-cardiac surgery, it is in principle not recommended that use be made of alpha-2 agonists to prevent cardiovascular events.
 For vascular surgery, assess its use on an individual basis.